-Under the Severance Agreement, if Mr. Bagai or Dr. Agah are terminated during the Change in Control Period, either by us without Cause (other than due to death or Disability), or by the Executive for Good Reason, they will receive:
+Under the Severance Agreement, if Mr. Bagai, Dr. Agah or Ms. Nelms are terminated during the Change in Control Period, either by us without Cause (other than due to death or Disability), or by the Executive for Good Reason, they will receive:

-- Base Compensation Severance: A single, lump sum payment equal to the specified percent of the Executive Officer's Annual Base Compensation: - (i) Mr. Bagai: 150% of Annual Base Compensation - (ii) Dr. Agah: 100% of Annual Base Compensation; and - COBRA Severance: payment or reimbursement of COBRA continuation coverage premiums for group health, dental and vision coverage for the executive officer and his eligible dependents, for: - (i) Mr. Bagai: up to 18 months - (ii) Dr. Agah (if he was an employee immediately prior to the termination): up to 12 months
+- Base Compensation Severance: A single, lump sum payment equal to the specified percent of the Executive Officer's Annual Base Compensation: - (i) Mr. Bagai: 150% of Annual Base Compensation - (ii) Dr. Agah and Ms. Nelms: 100% of Annual Base Compensation; and

+- COBRA Severance: payment or reimbursement of COBRA continuation coverage premiums for group health, dental and vision coverage for the executive officer and his eligible dependents, for: - (i) Mr. Bagai: up to 18 months - (ii) Dr. Agah and Ms. Nelms (if Dr. Agah was an employee immediately prior to the termination): up to 12 months